 Most families like to honor a loved one who has passed on with a memorial service.
 San Francisco Bay Area families have several options with which they can honor lost loved ones, regardless of their final resting place.
 The following are some options families may want to consider.

-There are many things to consider when planning a memorial service.
-Some of these include: location, visitation or not, open or closed casket (if applicable), music, participants, and more.
+There are many things to consider when planning a San Francisco memorial service.
+Some of these include: location, visitation, open or closed casket (if applicable), music, participants, and more.
 Each service will be different, because the people involved are different.
 It should reflect the person and his or her life and memories.

-Veterans are entitled to special honors, and military services often include an honor guard.
+Deceased veterans are entitled to receive special honors.
+Many military services often include an honor guard.
 An honor guard has a full rifle team for a “21 Gun Salute,” a bugler to play “Taps,” and flag bearers.
-An American flag is usually folded carefully and presented to the next of kin during a Veteran’s memorial service.
+During the service an American flag can folded and presented to the next of kin.

 Location is a primary concern for most services.
 Having a convenient location that is large enough to accommodate everyone to whom the person was important is a necessity.
-This could be a church, the cemetery, a park, a rented conference room in a hotel or restaurant, or anywhere else that fits the criteria.
-Graveside or at the location where the ashes will be kept are often good options, as everything necessary can be taken care of at the same time.
+A church, a cemetery, a park, a rented conference room in a hotel or restaurant, are a couple possibilities.
+Holding the service at the graveside or where the ashes will be kept can insure everything will be taken care of at the same time.